BreakfastMuffins

 300 grams (about 3 cups) almond flour

-In our experience, almond flour is the easiest to substitute for all-purpose flour at close to a 1:1 ratio out of all the alternative flours we tried.
-You could even try making your own by grinding peeled almonds in the food processor until it is powdery.
+In our experience, almond flour is the easiest to substitute for all-purpose flour at a close-to-1:1 ratio among the alternative flours we tried.
+You could even try making your own by grinding peeled almonds in the food processor until they are powdery.

 Ground Cinnamon